rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

-# Mining is Negative Sum
+L# Mining is Negative Sum

 > The Bitcoin mines.
 >